dcgtc/dgrants/README.md

 yarn app dev
 ```

-# Join our Dev Team!
+# Help Build Decentralized Gitcoin

-<strong>As of August 2021, Gitcoin is Hiring</strong> -- Say hi in the #decentralize-gitcoin channel on the [Gitcoin Discord](https://gitcoin.co/discord) to get involve
+<strong>As of August 2021, Gitcoin Holdings is Hiring Engineers</strong> -- Say hi in the #decentralize-gitcoin channel on the [Gitcoin Discord](https://gitcoin.co/discord) to get involve